Jason Iley: BRITs

-Jason Iley was Chairman of the BRITs Committee from 2017-2019 and was responsible for the look, feel and creative element of the BRIT Awards.
-In his first year, Iley was responsible for a shake-up of the BRITs Voting Academy, declaring the BRITs had “a responsibility to be truly reflective of what is happening in music".
+Jason Iley was Chairman of the BRITs Committee and was responsible for the look, feel and creative element of the BRIT Awards.
+During his tenure Iley moved the BRIT Awards to Manchester for the first time in its history.
+He was responsible for a shake-up of the BRITs Voting Academy, declaring the BRITs had “a responsibility to be truly reflective of what is happening in music".
 Iley was widely praised for shaking up the event.
 Subsequently, after the 2018 awards show, The Independent published a headline that read "Brit Awards 2018: Finally paying attention to British music".
-Iley also moved the BRIT Awards nominations show to a primetime Saturday night slot on ITV.

 Under the direction of Iley, The BRITs partnered with mental health charity Mind.
 Across his years half a million pounds was donated to support mental wellbeing for young people.
 Jason said of the donation, "The difference that these charities make towards people's lives is immeasurable and addressing this subject within schools is vital to a progressive and optimistic future".

 Iley appointed British architect Dame Zaha Hadid to create the 2017 award statue.
 In 2018 he commissioned Sir Anish Kapoor – the first sculptor to re-imagine the award and in his final year as Chairman, he announced Sir David Adjaye OBE would create the 2019 statue – completing a trilogy of world-renowned British creatives.

 Jason appointed Jack Whitehall who made his debut as BRITs host in 2018, The Telegraph labelled him as “the best Brits host in years”.
 Across the three years the show featured more than fifty artist performances including Ed Sheeran, Little Mix, Stormzy, Dua Lipa, Foo Fighters, Rag’n’Bone Man, P!NK and Calvin Harris – who made his debut BRITs performance.
 The shows also featured a number of poignant tributes – Gary Barlow and Liam Gallagher, who paid tribute to victims of the Manchester terror attack [2018] and after the devastating loss of George Michael, his former Wham! bandmates delivered a heartfelt tribute, alongside a performance from Chris Martin.